aws-samples/cfn101-workshop/workshop/content/basics/templates/intrinsic-functions/_index.md

 ---
-title: 'Lab 03: Intrinsic Functions'
+title: 'Intrinsic functions'
 date: 2019-11-01T13:36:34Z
-weight: 200
+weight: 400
 ---

 ### Overview

 This lab shows how to use **[Intrinsic Functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html)** in your template.

 Intrinsic functions are built-in functions that help you manage your stacks.
-Without them, you will be limited to very basic templates, similar to the S3 template you have seen in a **[Lab01](../../../30-workshop-part-01/10-cloudformation-fundamentals/200-lab-01-stack.html)**.
+Without them, you will be limited to very basic templates, similar to the S3 template you have seen in a **[Lab01](../../template-and-stack.html)**.

 ### Topics Covered